jmhodges/build_cassandra/README.md

 Take a look at the Rakefile here.
-You'll need to change the line `I_AM_OKAY_WITH_SOYLATTE_LICENSE = false` line to `I_AM_OKAY_WITH_SOYLATTE_LICENSE = true` if you are okay with the license described at the [soylatte site](http://landonf.bikemonkey.org/static/soylatte/#get).
+You'll need to change the line `I_AM_OKAY_WITH_SOYLATTE_LICENSE = false` line to `I_AM_OKAY_WITH_SOYLATTE_LICENSE = true` if you are okay with the license described at the [SoyLatte site](http://landonf.bikemonkey.org/static/soylatte/#get).

 After that, run